lubeda/EspHoMaTriXv2/README.md

 DarkPoet78 is also providing special fonts for 8x32 matrices in his [repo](https://github.com/darkpoet78/MatrixClockFonts)

-For european starters you can use the font EHMTXv2.ttf of the copy2esphome folder.
+For Europeans starters, you can use the font EHMTXv2.ttf of the copy2esphome folder.

 ```yaml
 font: